7 Layer Taco Dip

 Equipment You’ll Need

 Ready to make this easy taco dip?
-Here are the kitchen tools you’ll need to get started:
+Here are the supplies you’ll need to get started:

 How to Make Layered Taco Dip